smartcontractkit/cre-sdk-typescript/packages/cre-sdk/README.md

 ### Confidential Workflows

-A Confidential Workflow is a CRE workflow that designates part of its logic to run inside a secure [enclave](https://docs.chain.link/cre/key-terms#enclave)—a running instance of a [Trusted Execution Environment (TEE)](https://docs.chain.link/cre/key-terms#tee-trusted-execution-environment), a hardware-isolated environment designed to keep the computation and data it processes confidential from the machine's own operator during execution—instead of on Workflow DON nodes.
+A Confidential Workflow is a CRE workflow that designates part of its logic to run inside a secure [enclave](https://docs.chain.link/cre/key-terms#enclave)—a running instance of a [Trusted Execution Environment (TEE)](https://docs.chain.link/cre/key-terms#tee-trusted-execution-environment), a hardware-isolated environment designed to keep the indicated data it processes confidential from the machine's own operator during execution and node operators.

-Confidential Workflows are fundamentally standard CRE workflows with an explicit confidential execution path added where you need it, composing freely with standard workflow logic in the same application.
-Secrets fetched inside the enclave, and any computation you mark as confidential, are intended to remain confidential from node operators during execution.
+Secrets fetched inside the enclave such as Vault DON secrets, HTTP response payloads, and intermediate computation data remain confidential throughout workflow execution.
+They also provide DON consensus-based verification of enclave attestations, helping ensure the integrity of confidential workflow execution.
 You decide what stays inside the enclave and what crosses back out to the Workflow DON for consensus-verified execution, such as generating a report to submit onchain.

 ## Available Capabilities